Permutons, meanders, and SLE-decorated Liouville quantum gravity: Physics background for the meander conjecture

 (equivalently, $\gamma\stackrel{\eqref{eqn:lqg-ccM}}{=} \sqrt{\frac23(7-\sqrt{13})}=\frac{\sqrt{13}-1}{\sqrt{3}}$), decorated by an SLE$_8$ curve.
 Via the KPZ relation~\cite{kpz-scaling}, it was conjectured and numerically tested in~\cite{GKN-Hamiltonian} that the number of (rooted) Hamiltonian-cycle decorated Eulerian triangulations of size $n$ behaves asymptotically like $A^n n^{-\alpha}$ with $\alpha \stackrel{\eqref{eq:exp}}{=}1 + 4/\gamma^2 = (13+\sqrt{13})/6$.

 If we consider an ordinary (not necessarily Eulerian) triangulation decorated by a Hamiltonian cycle (i.e.\ by a fully packed O($n=0$) loop model) on its dual map, Guitter, Kristjansen, and Nielsen~\cite{GKN-Hamiltonian} argued that since the $+1$ increment in~\eqref{eq:cfull} disappears, the scaling limit should be $\gamma$-LQG with matter central charge $\ccM = \cc_{\textrm{dense}} (n=0)=-2$ (equivalently, $\gamma\stackrel{\eqref{eqn:lqg-ccM}}{=}\sqrt{2}$).
 In addition to the matrix model justification in~\cite{EGK-Hamiltonian}, we sketch a justification of this assertion using mating of trees~\cite{wedges}.
 The dual map of a triangulation with a Hamiltonian cycle can be visualized as a picture similar to Figure~\ref{fig-meander}, where the Hamiltonian cycle is a straight line and other edges on the dual map are on the two sides of the straight line (in this setting, the other edges do not necessarily form a loop).
 This produces a pair of non-crossing matchings that can be viewed as two planar trees.
 They converge to a pair of independent continuum random trees.
-By~\cite[Theorem 1.9]{wedges}, the mating of these trees gives LQG with $\ccM =-2$ (equivalently, $\gamma\stackrel{\eqref{eqn:lqg-ccM}}{=}\sqrt{2}$) decorated by an SLE$_8$ curve which describes the scaling limit of the Hamiltonian cycle (i.e., the interface between the two trees).
+By~\cite[Theorem 1.9]{wedges}, the mating of these trees gives LQG with $\ccM =-2$ (equivalently, $\gamma\stackrel{\eqref{eqn:lqg-ccM}}{=}\sqrt{2}$) decorated by an SLE$_8$ curve which describes the scaling limit of the Hamiltonian cycle (i.e., the interface between the two trees). {In other words, a uniform triangulation decorated by a Hamiltonian cycle converges to LQG with $\ccM=-2$ decorated by SLE$_8$ in the so-called \emph{peanosphere sense}~\cite[Section 2.1.1]{wedges}.
+This type of convergence is not sufficient to imply convergence, e.g., in the Gromov-Haudorff sense or under an appropriate embedding.}

 \begin{remark} Although it is not needed for the justification of Conjecture~\ref{conj-meander}, we note that, as explained in Section 3.3 of the recent paper~\cite{ddgg-hamiltonian}, the conjectures in this section can be extended to a triangulation decorated by the fully packed O($n$) loop model on its dual map for $n > 0$.
 In particular, for an Eulerian triangulation decorated by a fully packed O($n$) loop model on its dual map for $n\in(0,1]$,\footnote{As explained in \cite[Section 3.3]{ddgg-hamiltonian} in the case of a uniform random Eulerian triangulation one can consider the fully packed O($n$) loop model only in the range $n\in[0,1]$.
 Indeed, the case $n\in(1,2]$ should degenerate in the scaling limit to a tree-like structure.} the scaling limit should be described by $\gamma(n)$-LQG with matter central charge